 Once you have done your literature searching, you can start your reading.
 Much of the resources the library subscribes to, including journal articles and books, are available electronically.
 Find past theses and dissertations in our Educational or Research Archive (ERA), or in a number of databases and digitized collections.
 As a last resort, for materials that the library does not have, you can place an interlibrary loan request.

 Other resources that may help with your graduate research are information research methods and tools.
 Sage Research Methods is a great database that includes books, videos and case studies on different methods of research.

 A great way of keeping up with your field is to create alerts that come straight to your email.
 Many of our databases and journals platforms have “alert” or notification features.
 Each database platform and publisher is different – so I suggest that you look for links that say “alerts” or “notifications’ within the resource.
-My colleague Janice Kung recently wrote up a how-to for creating alerts in PubMed.
+My colleague Janice Kung wrote a how-to for creating alerts in PubMed.
 You can also set up alerts for particular topics in Google Scholar.

 If you are looking to publish some of your work, the library has resources for identifying journals and understanding impact factors.
 It is also worth learning how to avoid predatory publishers.
 Speak to your subject librarian – they can help you.

 If your studies or research intersect with technology, or you need help with your digital literacy skills, the staff at the Digital Scholarship Centre would be happy to try and assist you.